-Depending on current demand for my services, my lead time before I can start a project is about 4-8 weeks.
-I might be able to offer rush service if I think my schedule will allow for it, but I won’t offer it if doing so would keep me from honoring commitments to work already in progress.
+Depending on current demand for my services, my lead time before I can start a project is generally anywhere from immediately to 2-3 weeks.
+I won’t offer rush service if doing so would keep me from honoring commitments to work already in progress.

 Collaboration is an essential part of my resume writing process.
 As such, project turnaround time depends on how responsive my client is to my requests for information, input, and draft reviews.
 The longer you take to respond, the longer the project takes.

 If you wait more than my requested 5 days to review and respond to my content or format edits, I might need additional time to rearrange my schedule to accommodate the delay.